-Hirsch, utilize a fresh fully charged battery with each flight as a safety precaution; full flight time limit for each battery is ten (10) to fifteen (15) minutes as tested.
+I utilize a fresh fully charged battery with each flight as a safety precaution; full flight time limit for each battery is eighteen (18) to twenty-two (22) minutes as tested.
 I do not operate my UAS at or below manufacture recommend minimum charge levels for operation; preferring to remain well within a safe operating range to insure adequate communication between radio control and UAS to eliminate potential for crash, loss of control or hazard.
 Reserve batteries are at hand with each exercise to insure replacement for sufficient safe level of operation.
 I do not believe in taking risk that may cause a crash, that could create hazard to the public/property/manned aircraft, and have no desire to lose an investment.
 I have clocked numerous practice flights in remote areas as a hobbyist simulating flights for future commercial use to gain familiarization with the characteristics of this specific UAS's performance under different temperature and weather conditions.
 I also practice computerized simulated flights to maintain adequate skills and response reflex time.
 All for the sake of safety.

-I, Norman Hirsch, am extremely cautious when operating of my UAS/ultra light weight unmanned aircraft and will not "create a hazard to users of the national airspace system or the public."
+I am extremely cautious when operating of my UAS/ultra lightweight unmanned aircraft and will not "create a hazard to users of the national airspace system or the public."
 112 P.L.
 95 § 333 (b).
 Given the small size and weight of my UAS it falls well within Congress's contemplated safety zone when it promulgated the Reform Act and the corresponding directive to integrate UAS's into the national airspace system.
-Norman Hirsch's UAS, used in hobby flight, has a demonstrable safety record and does not pose any threat to the general public or national security.
+My UAS, the DJI Inspire 1, used in hobby flight, has a demonstrable safety record and does not pose any threat to the general public or national security.